 Other characters play their part in influencing the lives of the friends with both humour and aggression, love and betrayal.
 The story offers an insight into the changes which were taking place in Northern Ireland which were so very different from the ‘swinging sixties’ enjoyed elsewhere.

-The gripping headline of the Belfast Telegraph, quoted in the opening sentence ‘Troops into Belfast, thousands disembark, armed with bayonets’ gives an indication of the flavour of this novel, but of course this novel is so much more than a depiction of the civil unrest.
+The gripping headline of the Belfast Telegraph, quoted in the opening sentence ‘Troops into Belfast, thousands disembark, armed with bayonets’ gives an indication of the flavour of this novel, but it is so much more than a depiction of the civil unrest.
 It is the seldom-told story of young people who are neither heroic nor political.
 But they are caring, compassionate and, when required to be, very brave.
-This novel attempts to describe the extraordinary period of British/Irish history and is being told from the perspective of young people, with humour and compassion.
+It was an extraordinary period of British/Irish history and is being told from the perspective of young people, with humour and compassion.